If you’re planning on moving to Australia, here are some things you should know, from the practicalities, to what life in Australia is really like.

-Eternal sunshine, friendly people, fresh food and nature, nature everywhere.
-Why wouldn’t you want to live in the Land Down Under?
+An abundance of sunshine, laidback lifestyle, friendly people, fresh food and nature, nature everywhere… why wouldn’t you want to live in the Land Down Under?

 The numbers certainly support this statement.
 Around 800,000 people move to Australia every year, some on temporary student or working visas – others hoping to set up a life here, permanently.